 Vice President, Regulatory Affairs

-Samantha brings a diverse background of public health knowledge to her role as Vice President of Regulatory Affairs at Greenleaf Health.
-Through her public health studies and prior experience, Samantha gained critical public health knowledge that has allowed her to effectively assist clients with developing communications and advocacy strategies, staying informed on evolving regulatory requirements, and providing strategic insight on critical regulatory challenges.
+Through her public health studies and prior experience, Samantha acquired critical public health knowledge that allows her to effectively assist clients with developing communications and advocacy strategies, stay informed on evolving regulatory requirements, and provide strategic insight on critical regulatory challenges.

-Samantha earned a B.A.
-Psychology from Boston University and an M.P.H. from Boston University’s School of Public Health.
+Samantha earned a B.A. in psychology from Boston University and an M.P.H. from Boston University’s School of Public Health.